 - Becoming irritable or aggressive

 - Nausea, constipation, or diarrhea

 - Gaining or losing weight

 - Feeling the opposite of how the medication is supposed to make you feel—like feeling more depressed when you take an antidepressant, or more anxious when you take an anti-anxiety med.
 If a medication makes you feel suicidal, tell your doctor right away.
-You can also call the National Suicide Prevention Hotline at 1-800-273-TALK, or text "MHA" to 741-741 to talk to a trained counselor from Crisis Text Line.
+You can reach the Suicide & Crisis Lifeline by calling or texting 988 or using the chat box at 988lifeline.org.
+You can also text “MHA” to 741-741 to reach the Crisis Text Line.